Rolands-Laucis/Pauca/readme.md

 ### Motivation

 I am creating this for fun and because i could not find something similar to this.
 Rather i found alot of specific s2s transpilers and a general purpose transpiler that is programmable, but it has to do with scripting the inner workings of the transpiler.
 The Marble way is to define patterns of syntax.

+Contact me on this github repo issues tab or something.

 ### Links, resources relating to Marble